verny-tran/AttendanceKit/README.md

 ---

 ## Summary <a name="summary"></a>
 Traditional attendance monitoring has disadvantaged wasting time and resources.
 While an automatic attendance monitoring system enables students to check their attendance in offline classes.
-This paper ["**AttendanceKit: ...**"](https://doi.org/10.1007/978-981-19-8069-5_29), we propose an **AttendanceKit** tool to check the automatic their attendance using real-time **Ultra-High Frequency (UHF) RFID** technology combined with **face recognition** in a suite of mobile applications for institution, lecturers, parents, and students.
+This paper ["**AttendanceKit: ...**"](https://doi.org/10.1007/978-981-19-8069-5_29), we propose an **AttendanceKit** set of applications to automatically check their attendance using real-time **Ultra-High Frequency (UHF) RFID** technology combined with **face recognition** in a suite of mobile applications for institution, lecturers, parents, and students.
 This can assist us overcome the disadvantages of manual inspection and get a very precise outcome.

 <img align="middle" width="1000" src="https://github.com/verny-tran/AttendanceKit/blob/main/Resources/Figures/Attendance%20checking%20flow.png">